mightybs/samurailink3.com/source/_posts/2013-02-20-project-gamestation.markdown

 {% gist 5028756 %}

-Like I said before, I am planning an entire series related to created your own GameStation, but if you feel like getting started right now, hopefully this gives you a bit to go on.
+Like I said before, I am planning an entire series related to creating your own GameStation, but if you feel like getting started right now, hopefully this gives you a bit to go on.
 The system isn't perfect, by any means, but it is a decent start to a cheap emulation system.